 In this post, we use statistical data from Ecommerce Report 2017: Focus on Central and Eastern Europe, along with other reports available, to draw conclusions and discover trends.

 This is hardly a surprise that the percentage of purchases from mobile devices is growing.
 One of the most evident trends is that the number of conversions on mobile devices increased by 67% compared to 2016.
-Obviously, higher conversion results in higher sales.
+Obviously, higher conversion rate results in higher sales.
 Revenue from mobile traffic increased by 86% compared to the previous year.

 The problem here is that mobile usually requires more effort to reach an order.
 The data from Adobe 2016 Mobile Retail Report shows that cart conversion rate on mobile can be as low as 16%.